14 Best Tequilas To Try In 2023

 Casa Azul Organic Tequila

 This organic tequila line is a venture from Casa Azul that focuses on craft production across a range of spirit types.
 The collection currently has three different varieties of tequila on offer: a blanco, a reposado, and an añejo.
-As the label shows, the key factor that Casa Azul prides itself on about the creation of this new collection is that it is USDA-certified organic.
+As the label shows, the key factor that Casa Azul prides itself on about the creation of this newer collection is that it is USDA-certified organic.
 This guarantees that during the entire creation process, the agave plants are never treated with or exposed to pesticides or chemicals.
 Additionally, additives like coloring, flavoring, sweeteners, or glycerine are completely forgone.
-And it doesn't hurt its case that Casa Azul's organic tequila is also supported in partnership with Mexican-born actress Eiza González, who is an investor in the product.
+And it doesn't hurt its case that Casa Azul's organic tequila is also supported in partnership with Mexican-born actor Eiza González, who is an investor in the product.

 Prior to bottling, the brand's blanco tequila and tequila reposado both rest for two to three months.
 While the blanco tequila offers fresh and earthy notes of herbs, fruit, and minerals (the tequila reposado is aged in American oak bourbon casks), darker-tasting notes of toffee and caramel shine through.
 The añejo, in contrast, is aged for 12 to 13 months in American oak bourbon casks, which develops into deeper tasting notes like toasted oak, dark chocolate, and cracked pepper.